giga-sec/gigaSec-Tech-Notes/README.md

 My system of note taking is a combination of the principles I learned in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/) and [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6).
 As you navigate my system, you might see some slip-ups but I designed to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

+However, you don't need to learn those said principles.
+You just need to click the `hyperlinks` and you're good to navigate my notes.

 My notes takes three stages of writing and I use tags to assign these.
 Specifically these tags are `#fleeting` `#literature` and `#permanent`.

 **Explanations of each tags**